Jordan-Keys/Jordan-Keys/README.md

 # 💫 About Me:
-Hi, My name Is Jordan.<br>I am a software engineer from Uganda.<br>
+Hi, My name Is Jordan.<br>I am a software engineer from Uganda.
+Passionate about building software that solves problems and everyday challenges with cutting edge technology; which is anpther way of saying I'm into building really cool stuff. <br>

 ## 🌐 Socials: